- Alcohol & Other Drugs

-Making decisions about alcohol and other drugs is something we are all faced with at point in our life.
+Making decisions about alcohol and other drugs is something we are all faced with at some point in our lives.
 For many, these choices first happen once we get to college.
-The Health & Wellness Hub is here to aid you as find yourself facing these choices.
+The Health & Wellness Hub is here to help you as you find yourself faced with these decisions.

 We suggest that you take our Online Alcohol Education to gain more information about alcohol.
 Don't worry, it's not graded.
-This tool is open to everyone (families: that means you can take them too) and it'll only take about 20 minutes to complete.
+This tool is open to everyone (families: that means you can take them, too) and it will only take about 15 minutes to complete.